 - 3.0-inch tilt-angle touchscreen, 1,040,000 dot

 - No built-in viewfinder

 - No 4K video

 Each camera in this list has its own merits and is worthy of deserving a place in your kit as well.
-So if you are searching for a good companion do check these beauties by Canon first.
-We assure you that you will find what you need here because we understand photography requirements and no gear suit them best.
+So if you are searching for a good companion, do check these beauties by Canon first.
+We assure you that you will find what you need here because we understand photography requirements and no gear suits them best.

 We hope that you find the camera that suits you best on this list, please enjoy!